Joana311/web-scraping/notes.md

     [ ] optimize api functions to not make so many prisma calls.

-    [ ] improve re-routing logic whenever a session is expired
+    [ ] make the muscle map actually reflect the current workout of a user

+    [ ] save the `selected` state in AddNewExerciseModal via query params. and reset it  when the add button is pressed

     [ ] add notes feature to exercises in workout

+    [ ] create a UserExercise page with better details `../user/workout/exercise/:id`

+## In Progress

-    [/] implement searching & filtering for AddExercises.
+    [-] implement searching & filtering for AddExercises.

-        * my current solution is slow af rn *
+        [x] added support for force and equipment tag filters

         [/] filter on server side.
           * currently filtering on client side *

         [ ] remove the ability to add exercises that are already in the workout.

-    [ ] create a UserExercise page with better details `../user/workout/exercise/:id`

-## In Progress
+    [-] alot of ui jitters/jumps caused by conditional renders.
+Clean up with use of skeletons or better load state logic.

+        [x] add skeletons for loading states on the daily workouts elements in /[user] router ** still need to fix the rendering logic a bit, especially on deletion of a workout **

     [-] finish the moving off of Mui to Tailwind
         * mostly done.
 Just need to remove some buttons, and the mui table *